GothenburgBitFactory/ti.net/content/docs/tutorial.md

 ![](/images/tutorial48.png)

-Extensions are not restricted to emitting text, they could for example output HTML, DOT, PDF, PNG, JPEG \...
+Extensions are not restricted to emitting text, they could for example output, DOT, PDF, PNG, JPEG \...

 ## Integration

 Timewarrior integrates with Taskwarrior by means of a Taskwarrior `on-modify` hook script.
 Once installed, this means that whenever a task is active, Timewarrior is used to track the time.

-Find instructions on how to install & use it on its [dedicated page](/docs/taskwarrior.html).
+Find instructions on how to install & use it on its [dedicated page](/docs/taskwarrior).

 ## End